spiceai/docs/spiceaidocs/docs/components/secret-stores/kubernetes/index.md

 description: 'Kubernetes Secret Store Documentation'
 ---

-The `kubernetes` store allows Spice to read Kubernetes secrets by specifying the secret’s name with a selector.
+The `kubernetes` store supports reading specific secrets using a selector with the secret's name.

 ## Example